 - You have been bitten by or exposed to the blood or body fluids (such as semen or vaginal fluids, including menstrual blood) of someone who has hepatitis B.

 In most areas, public health units or sexual health clinics are able to diagnose and provide assessment and treatment of hepatitis B.

 Watchful waiting is a wait-and-see approach.
 Because of the need to prevent the spread of hepatitis B, watchful waiting isn't advised if you have symptoms of the virus or if you think you have come in contact with the virus.

 Examinations and Tests

 Your doctor will diagnose hepatitis B based on a physical examination and blood tests.
-He or she also will ask about your medical history (including possible risks for the virus, such as your job and sexual activity).
+You will also be asked about your past health.
+This includes possible risks for the virus, such as your job and sexual activity.

 - Tests to see if the hepatitis A, hepatitis C, or Epstein-Barr viruses are causing your hepatitis.

 - Tests to see if you also are infected with hepatitis D.